Julija-Tatarinceva/Uni-Unity/README.md

 # GreenGeck
 Contains some Unity c# templates that I got tired of writing over and over again.
+All of those scripts have been tested, they do what they are supposed to, but probably not the most efficient way.
-If you find somthing useful, feel free to use and adopt it.
+If you find something useful, feel free to use and adopt it.
 The code is quite messy if you try to rewrite it tho.